mfrasier/api-poc/README.md

 sam local invoke externalapihandler7E50D66D --event ./apigateway_event.json  --env-vars env.json
 ```

+The other lambdas can be tested locally in a similar fashion.

 You can also start up API Gateway using SAM local but that's not covered here.

 ## Stack operations with the AWS CDK